REMem: Reasoning with Episodic Memory in Language Agents¶

 TL;DR¶

-This paper proposes REMem, an episodic memory framework for language agents that employs a hybrid memory graph (temporally-aware gist nodes combined with factual triple nodes) and tool-augmented agentic reasoning, achieving improvements of 3.4% and 13.4% over the state of the art on episodic recall and episodic reasoning tasks, respectively.
+This paper proposes REMem, an episodic memory framework for language agents.
+By utilizing a hybrid memory graph (time-aware gist nodes + factual triplet nodes) and tool-augmented agentic reasoning, it outperforms SOTA methods by 3.4% and 13.4% on episodic recall and episodic reasoning tasks, respectively.

 Background & Motivation¶

-Dominance of semantic memory: Existing systems (parametric memory, RAG, GraphRAG) primarily store decontextualized semantic knowledge, lacking temporal and spatial dimensions.
+Dominance of Semantic Memory: Existing systems (parametric memory, RAG, GraphRAG) primarily store decontextualized semantic knowledge, lacking spatio-temporal dimensions.

-Absence of event modeling: Mem0 over-filters information, causing loss of details; Graphiti constructs entity-centric knowledge graphs that discard coherent event context; HippoRAG 2 lacks temporal dimension modeling.
+Missing Event Modeling: Mem0 loses details due to over-filtering; Graphiti constructs entity-centric knowledge graphs that lose coherent event context; HippoRAG 2 lacks temporal dimension modeling.

-Retrieval insufficient for reasoning: Existing approaches rely on simple similarity matching, which cannot support complex cross-event reasoning such as temporal range filtering, event ordering, and counting queries.
+Retrieval Incapable of Supporting Reasoning: Existing methods rely on simple similarity matching and cannot support complex cross-event reasoning (e.g., time range filtering, event sequencing, counting queries).

-The core design philosophy of REMem draws on two insights: - Cognitive science indicates that humans rely more on gist-based representations than verbatim memory for decision-making. - Contextual dimensions such as time, location, and participants must be explicitly bound to event representations.
+Core design principles of REMem: - Cognitive science indicates that humans rely more on "gists" than verbatim memory for decision-making. - Contextual dimensions such as time, location, and participants need to be explicitly bound to event representations.

 Method¶